-Wanguard can be installed on the following 64-bit Linux distributions: Red Hat Enterprise Linux 6 or 7 (commercial), CentOS 6 or 7 (free, Red Hat-based), Debian Linux 6 "Squeeze", 7 "Wheezy", 8 "Jessie" or 9 "Stretch" (free, community-supported), Ubuntu 12, 14 or 16 (free, Debian-based).
-Debian 9 has the newest kernel, so it is the recommended distribution for Wanguard 6.3.
-PHP version 5.6 or newer is required for the REST API.
+Wanguard 7.0 can be installed on the following 64-bit Linux distributions: Red Hat Enterprise Linux 6 or 7 (commercial), CentOS 6 or 7 (free, Red Hat-based), Debian Linux 6 "Squeeze", 7 "Wheezy", 8 "Jessie" or 9 "Stretch" (free, community-supported), Ubuntu 12 until 18 (free, Debian-based).
+Ubuntu 18.04 LTS is the most recommended Linux distribution for Wanguard 7.0.
+The REST API is compatible with PHP 5.6 or newer.

-Wanguard was designed to be completely scalable.
-It can be installed either on a single server having adequate hardware resources or on multiple servers distributed across the network.
+Wanguard was designed to be completely scalable, so it can be installed either on a single server that has adequate hardware resources or on multiple servers distributed across the network.

-It is highly recommended to use dedicated servers instead of Virtual Machines, for the following reasons:
+It is highly recommended to install the software on dedicated servers and not on Virtual Machines, for the following reasons: